What is a Nationally Coordinated Criminal History Check for construction workers?

 - no police information held against the applicant

-- no police information that can be released according to the purpose and category of the police check, and the application of relevant spent convictions legislations and/or information release policies.
+- no police information that can be released according to the purpose and category of the Nationally Coordinated Criminal History Check, and the application of relevant spent convictions legislations and/or information release policies.

 - DCO means there is: